 Property Markets around Australia have continued to perform well throughout December, and certainly Brisbane is one Capital City that has ended the 2019 year with positive annual growth.
 This growth has occurred mainly in the second half of the year, spurred on by lower mortgage rates, a relaxation in borrower serviceability assessments, improved housing affordability and renewed certainty around property taxation policies following the Federal election.
+This Brisbane Property Market Update will explore these trends in detail.

 December saw price growth across Greater Brisbane inch higher, up a further 0.7% across the month according to the most recent Corelogic data .
 This equates to 2.4% price growth across the final quarter of 2019, which supports what we have been reporting on the ground for a few months now.